Three Benefits of Shoulder Season Travel

 Is Shoulder Season for You?

 So, maybe there is some dreamy place you’ve crossed off your bucket list because you thought it was out of reach…or too crowded…or hurricane season.
-Take another looking to see if you can take advantage of the benefits of shoulder season travel.During shoulder season travel, the weather may not be perfect; but then again it might be.
+Even if it’s local, like a cool-weather trip to Cape Cod is for me, take another looking to see if you can take advantage of the benefits of shoulder season travel.During shoulder season travel, the weather may not be perfect; but then again it might be.
 Click To Tweet

 Have you had good luck with shoulder season travel?
 Drop me a note in the comments below!